larsonjj/generator-yeogurt/README.md

 **Note: Generators are to be run from the root directory of your app.**

 ### View
 Creates jade file within the `dev/views` folder by default or within another folder using the `--type` option.
-Use the --import flag to include the created file within the base template file (Jade mixins and Swig macros must be included in the file(s) where you want to use them).
+Use the `--import` flag to include the created file within the base template file (Jade mixins and Swig macros must be included in the file(s) where you want to use them).
+Note: The `--import` flag is designed to work with `type=component`.

 Example:
 ```bash